 The recipe makes a small plate, as seen in the photos, usually enough for 3-4 people.

 - 2 large aubergines

-- 1 garlic clove, peeled and crushed to a paste with a little salt
+- 1 garlic clove, crushed to a paste with a little salt

 - 1 small tomato, finely chopped